Sarsa river: History

 In December 1704, the Battle of Sarsa (a part of the Mughal-Sikh Wars) was fought between Khalsa and Mughal Empire.The river was flooded that night.
 Guru Gobind Singh was the tenth Sikh Guru.
 His family separated (vichor) during this incident and were presumed to be among the dead.
+A large amount of literature produced by the Kavi Darbar was lost while the Sikhs crossed the Sirsa after evacuating from Anandpur in 1704.

 A Gurudwara named Parivar Vichora is situated near the bank of river Sirsa in the village Majri.

 Pollution

 Baddi, Nalagarh, Barotiwala industrial areas (in Solan district are on banks of this river.
 The various research reports by the Central Pollution Control Board, Himdhara (a Himachal-based watchdog) and other media reports note that industrial effluents from Baddi, Barotiwala, and Nalagarh industrial areas, including the discharge from a common effluent treatment plant, illegal dumping of garbage, and unlawful sand mining, are the chief threats to the Sirsa river.
 The pollution has caused great damage to the aquatic life and increased fish mortality.